fspdevs/VSF/README.md

 - Applications and forms should have a "Save and Continue" button
 - gatsby plugin manifest for PWA
 - Choose a DOmain Name (visionsolar.app/vsf.dev/sales.visionsolar.com)
+- consider switching over to Firestore so filtering through the database in the Firebase Admin Console would be easier

 ## Styling